ShanmukhPulijala16/Employee-Review-System/README.md

 # In order to login

-You can just make register and login
+You can just register directly and login